caocscar/ConnectedVehicleDocs/Events.md

-2|Intermittent|Front wipers are operated at an intermittent frequency 3|Low|Front wipers are operated at a low frequency 4|High|Front wipers are operated at a high frequency 126|Washer in Use|Wipers are active due to the use of the washer fluid 127|Automatic Present|The wipers have the ability to be automatically turned on
+2|Intermittent|Front wipers are operated at an intermittent frequency 3|Low|Front wipers are operated at a low frequency 4|High|Front wipers are operated at a high frequency 126*|Washer in Use|Wipers are active due to the use of the washer fluid 127*|Automatic Present|The wipers have the ability to be automatically turned on

+\*Value does not exist in the dataset

 ## Reference
 The documentation was taken from this [Data.Transportation.gov Word document](https://data.transportation.gov/api/views/a7qq-9vfe/files/2bf7d0d1-5bdf-4342-82b2-0c84a58149ff)